Tear gas, water cannons as Egyptians throw stones at presidential palace

 Egyptian police had to use water cannons and tear gas to disperse stone-throwing protesters gathered outside the presidential palace in Cairo.

+Author and journalist Ramzy Baroud told RT that the opposition groups’ actions were triggered by the instability of Egypt's fractured civil society.“For the last two years, Egypt hasn’t been allowed to have a strong central government that is capable of pushing the political process forward, and thus the economy of the country, the social cohesion, and everything else,” Baroud said.
+“As a result, you have this huge vacuum and this polarization.
+And that allows the Egyptian society to be open for exploitation.”Baroud singled out the Black Bloc, a group of masked youths who present themselves as the defenders of anti-Morsi protesters.
 “I’m not necessarily saying that the Black Bloc in particular is a sort of foreign conspiracy, but there is a possibility that they are in fact outsiders who are trying to add fuel to the fire that is taking over Egypt’s urban centers,” he said.
 “It’s a phenomenon that I think resulted from the frustration, disenfranchisement, and the general feeling of betrayal that the youth of Egypt are feeling right now.
 The issue is why the Black Bloc would appeal to the youth of Egypt in the first place, unless there was that vacuum and that need that was created by the lack of centrality, lack of confidence.”